Motor Soldering Guide

 9. Commission the Motor

-Once all connectors are properly soldered and secured, the motor is ready for commissioning. newconec
+- Once all connectors are properly soldered and insulated, the motor is ready for use.